 This past Sunday, as I started mixing up the water and the yeast to make my usual loaves, my lazy brain cells blinked out of hibernation for just a minute to suggest: what if…?

-I ran with the thought.
+I ran with the thought and ended up with this fabulous, whole wheat high protein sandwich bread.
 My original sandwich bread recipe calls for two cups of whole-wheat flour and two cups of all-purpose.
 For this whole-wheat recipe I replaced the two cups of all-purpose with one cup whole-wheat flour and one cup of vital wheat gluten flour.
 This immediately punched up both the fiber and protein content, because vital wheat gluten flour is almost 75 percent protein.